Estimating Nonseparable Selection Models: A Functional Contraction Approach: Monte Carlo Simulations

-We consider five data generating processes for the offered prices.
+We consider four data generating processes for the offered prices.
 Let $x_{i2}$ denote the observable characteristic of individual $i$ that enters the pricing equation.
-For simplicity, we also restrict $x_{i2}$ to take binary values from $\{0,1\}$, with $Pr(x_{i2}=1)=0.7$.
+We assume that $x_{i2}$ takes values in $\{0, 0.25, 0.5, 0.75, 1\}$ with equal probability.